Janvierscode/portfolio/projects/project3_credit_risk_analysis.md

     *   Understand the meaning of each feature and the target variable (loan default status).

 2.  **Data Cleaning & Preprocessing:**
-    *   Handle missing values (e.g., imputation or removal).
+    *   Handle missing values (imputation <!--or removal-->).
     *   Correct data types.
     *   Identify and handle outliers if necessary.
-    *   Encode categorical variables (e.g., one-hot encoding or label encoding).
+    *   Encode categorical variables (one-hot encoding <!--or label encoding-->).
     *   Scale numerical features if required by the chosen model.

 3.  **Exploratory Data Analysis (EDA):**
     *   Analyze the distribution of the target variable (default vs. non-default) to check for class imbalance.
-    *   Explore relationships between individual features and the likelihood of default using visualizations (e.g., bar charts for default rates by loan purpose, box plots for income of defaulters vs. non-defaulters).
+    *   Explore relationships between individual features and the likelihood of default using visualizations (bar charts for default rates by loan purpose<!--, box plots for income of defaulters vs. non-defaulters-->).
     *   Examine correlations between features.

 4.  **Feature Engineering (Optional but often beneficial):**
-    *   Create new features from existing ones if it makes sense (e.g., debt-to-income ratio).
+    *   Create new features from existing ones if it makes sense (debt-to-income ratio).

 5.  **Model Building & Training (Simplified):**
     *   Split the data into training and testing sets.
-    *   Select a few simple classification models (e.g., Logistic Regression, Decision Tree).
+    *   Select a few simple classification models (Logistic Regression<!--, Decision Tree-->).
     *   Train the models on the training data.

 6.  **Model Evaluation:**